 Putting Men & Boys on the Gender Agenda

 Men’s health is unnecessarily poor throughout the world.
-Globally, male life expectancy is just 71 years and varies from under 50 in Lesotho to 82 in Switzerland.
+Globally, male life expectancy is just 71 years and under 50 in Lesotho.

 There are major inequalities within countries too.
 In England, the life expectancy gap for men between the wealthiest and poorest neighbourhoods is 22 years.
 Race is also a key factor: in the USA, Black males live eight years fewer than White males.